 Invest In Energy Efficient Home Appliances

-When purchasing home appliances, go for models with the Energy Star label.
+According to the investment manager, when purchasing home appliances, go for models with the Energy Star label.
 Energy Star is a voluntary program run by the U.S. Environmental Protection Agency in partnership with the Department of Energy with over 18,000 partners.
 Energy Star appliances can save up to $4.50 for every $1 spent on electricity bills.

 Thanks to the national energy efficiency standards, switching to energy-efficient home appliances can save you up to $500 per year.
 These savings are expected to reach $840 by 2030.
 This makes this even more attractive for consumers because home appliances are becoming more affordable.
-For perspective, a modern fridge that utilizes 75% less energy costs less than half its price in the ’70s (adjusted for inflation).
+For perspective, a modern fridge that utilizes 75% fewer energy costs less than half its price in the ’70s (adjusted for inflation).
 Something like a clothes washer with the Energy Star label utilizes one-fourth less energy and one-third less water than standard models.
 This goes a long way in reducing your energy bills.

 The blue and white Energy Star label has been the gold standard for picking out the more energy-efficient appliances, equipment, and buildings for over three decades.
 According to experts, the program has helped save over $430 billion on energy bills.
 Additionally, it has helped cut carbon emissions by 2.7 billion metric tons – equivalent to the emissions produced by 670 coal-fired power plants in a year.